dotnet/AspNetCore.Docs/aspnetcore/signalr/background-services.md

 ::: moniker range="<= aspnetcore-2.2"

 Hosting ASP.NET Core SignalR Hubs in the context of a background worker process is identical to hosting a Hub in an ASP.NET Core web app.
 In the `Startup.ConfigureServices` method, calling `services.AddSignalR` adds the required services to the ASP.NET Core Dependency Injection (DI) layer to support SignalR.
-In `Startup.Configure`, the `UseSignalR` method is called to wire up the Hub endpoint(s) in the ASP.NET Core request pipeline.
+In `Startup.Configure`, the `UseSignalR` method is called to connect the Hub endpoint(s) in the ASP.NET Core request pipeline.

 [!code-csharp[Startup](background-service/sample/Server/Startup.cs?name=Startup)]